« Windermere Road Lara Signal Box »

 Lara Station

-Line: Geelong
+Line: Geelong and Warrnambool

-Distance from Melbourne: 57.504km
+Distance from Melbourne: 57.504 km

 Track Diagram: View

-Opened: Saturday, 1 November 1856
+Opened: November 1, 1856

-Lara Station opened with the Geelong - Melbourne railway line in 1856 as Duck Ponds.
+Lara opened with the Geelong - Melbourne railway line in 1856 as Duck Ponds.
 It was the first terminus of the line out of Geelong while construction pressed onwards, both goods and passenger facilities were provided, as was a crossing loop.

 By 1899 the station was interlocked, and a substantial three road yard existed.
 In 1912 the sidings were extended in length.
 In 1926 a new signal frame was provided due he the previous one being destroyed by fire.
 It is believed the current station building was built at this time. (an alternative date is 1948 when a Station Master was assigned to Lara.)